fbpx

 • There are several UNESCO listed villages in the area including Positano, Ravello and Amalfi .
 Besides the villages, the landscapes of the Amalfi Coast are actually listed too, and no doubt they are stunning.

-• According to legend, the city of Positano was created by the Greek God of the Sea Poseidon to show is love for the Goddess of Rest, Pasithea.
-And it sure feels supernatural.
+• According to legend, the city of Positano was created by the Greek God of the Sea, Poseidon, to show is love for the Goddess of Rest, Pasithea.
+It sure feels supernatural.

 • And talking of Mount Vesuvius, it is not extinct, just dormant, and it could explode anything and threaten the lives of the millions of people that live in its periphery.
 Hopefully, it does not do so while we are there!